pepkit/pepspec/docs/looper/advanced-guide/advanced-computing.md

-# Customizing compute with looper's concentric template system
+# Customizing compute with looper's nested template system

 ## Introduction

-Looper builds job scripts using a *concentric template system*, which consists of an inner and outer template.
+Looper builds job scripts using a *nested template system*, which consists of an inner and outer template.
 The inner template, called the *command template*, generates the individual commands to execute.
 The outer template, known as the *submission template*, wraps these commands in environment-handling code.
-This layered approach separates the computing environment from the pipeline, enhancing portability.
+This nested approach separates the computing environment from the pipeline, enhancing portability.

 This more advanced guide assumes you're already familiar with the "configuring compute settings" guide.
-We will now explain the concentric templates in more detail and then explain how you can customize submission templates to fit just about any computing scenario.
+We will now explain the nested templates in more detail and then explain how you can customize submission templates to fit just about any computing scenario.

 !!! success "Learning objectives"
-    - What is looper's concentric template system?
+    - What is looper's nested template system?
-    - Why does looper use concentric templates?
+    - Why does looper use nested templates?
+    - What is the difference between command and submission templates?
     - How can I configure looper to submit jobs in different ways?
     - How do I create custom looper compute packages?

-## Why use concentric templates?
+## Why use nested templates?

-Looper’s concentric templates are a reflection of its modular design philosophy, aimed at separation of concerns.
+Looper’s nested templates are a reflection of its modular design philosophy, aimed at separation of concerns.
 The system distinguishes between *how to run a pipeline* and *how to configure the environment* where it runs.
 These tasks are done by different people because the pipeline author is not necessarily the same as the pipeline user.

 - The pipeline author designs how the pipeline runs, but does not know the user's computing environment.
 - The user knows their environment well, but may not be familiar with the pipeline's specifics.

 This separation addresses a common frustration with pipelines that hard-code job submission mechanisms, making them difficult to adapt to different environments.
 By clearly separating the configuration of pipeline execution from the environment setup, looper allows both roles to operate independently.

+### Command vs Submission Templates
 The *command template*, written by the pipeline author, is specified in the pipeline interface file.
-Meanwhile, the pipeline user defines the outer *submission template* using divvy submission templates.
+Meanwhile, the pipeline user defines the outer *submission template* using submission templates (via **divvy**, more on that in a moment).
 This setup offers several benefits:

 1. Commands can be executed in any computing environment by simply switching the submission template.
 2. The submission template can handle various environment parameters, such as containers.